tahowallet/token-list/README.md

         "decimals": 18
       }]
 ```
-5. Commit and a pull request to merge the changes into the tallycash/tokenlist repo
+5. Commit with 'add-token' prepended to the commit message and a pull request to merge the changes into the tallycash/tokenlist repo
+> All commits must be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) using the `-S` flag to be merged into the main repo.
 ```
 git add .
 git commit -m 'add new token'